Andrea Montesinos Cantú: 2024–2025 season

 In August, Montesinos Cantú had surgery performed on her ankle, which required time to recover.
 She returned to competition at the 2025 Winter World University Games in January, where she finished in twenty-fifth place.
 She subsequently finished the season by placing fourteenth at the 2025 Bavarian Open.

-2025–26 season
+2025–2026 season

 Montesinos Cantú started the season in August by competing at the 2025 CS Cranberry Cup International, where she finished in eighth place.

+In January, she finished in 20th place at the 2026 Four Continents.

+2026–2027 season

+Montesinos Cantú opened her season, placing 11th at the 2026 Kinoshita Group Cup.